 The MPLS architecture does not have a minimum packet length.
 When MPLS packets are transmitted over a non-MPLS-TP server layer with a minimum frame size, the Server/MPLS-TP adaptation function will pad these packets to the minimum frame size of that non-MPLS-TP server layer.
 This padding is removed at the adaptation sink of the non-MPLS client.
-The mechanisms for mapping clients over MPLS-TP provide appropriate information (e.g. the length field in the Control Word) to remove the padding at that MPLS-TP/Client adaptation sink function.
+The mechanisms for mapping clients over MPLS-TP provide appropriate information (e.g., the length field in the Control Word) to remove the padding at that MPLS-TP/Client adaptation sink function.

-In normal operations, all packets with the same class of service sent over an MPLS-TP connection are delivered in order; see [IETF tp-fw].
-This means that, under normal conditions, all the packets sent over a PW or Explicitly Traffic Class (TC)-encoded Per Hop Behaviour (PHB) Scheduling Class (PSC) LSP (E-LSP) within the same class of service are delivered in order and that all the packets sent over an Label-Only-Inferred PSC LSP (L-LSP) are delivered in order (because L-LSPs support only a single class of service).
+In normal operations, all packets with the same class of service sent over an MPLS-TP connection are delivered in order; see [IETF RFC 5921].
+This means that, under normal conditions, all the packets sent over a PW or explicitly traffic class (TC)-encoded per hop behaviour (PHB) scheduling class (PSC) LSP (E-LSP) within the same class of service, are delivered in order, and that all the packets sent over a label-only-inferred PSC LSP (L-LSP) are delivered in order (because L-LSPs support only a single class of service).

-NOTE - The mapping of a client over MPLS TP must be handled to respect ordering requirement for the client.
+NOTE - The mapping of a client over an MPLS-TP must be handled to respect ordering requirements for the client.
 Mechanisms to achieve this are client layer specific and outside the scope of this Recommendation.

 At domain boundaries, an instance of a layer or sub-layer playing a specific role in one domain may continue in the adjacent domain in another role.
 Roles describe particular client/server layer relationships.
-The Characteristic Information (CI) of the layer is the only necessary condition for how the layer continues between domains.
-In G.805 terms, the server of a client/server relationship in one domain might be a client in the adjacent domain.
+The characteristic information (CI) of the layer is the only necessary condition for how the layer continues between domains.
+In ITU-T G.805 terms, the server of a client/server relationship in one domain might be a client in the adjacent domain.

-As applied to MPLS-TP domains, the layer instances of a MPLS-TP hierarchy may be described in terms of their role in the hierarchy.
+As applied to MPLS-TP domains, the layer instances of an MPLS-TP hierarchy may be described in terms of their role in the hierarchy.
 These roles are channel, path, and section.
-At a boundary between two domains, an MPLS-TP Section in one domain could continue as an MPLS-TP Path in the adjacent domain.
-In MPLS-TP the instantiation of a Sub-Path Maintenance Element (SPME) for an LSP creates a new sub-layer but does not change the role of the LSP with respect to the MPLS-TP connection the SPME is associated with.
+At a boundary between two domains, an MPLS-TP section in one domain could continue as an MPLS-TP path in the adjacent domain.
+In MPLS-TP, the instantiation of a sub-path maintenance element (SPME) for an LSP creates a new sub-layer but does not change the role of the LSP with respect to the MPLS-TP connection that the SPME is associated with.

-Figure 6-1 illustrates that LSP2 has a MPLS-TP Path role in Domain 2 and a MPLS-TP Section role in Domain 1.
+Figure 6-1 illustrates that LSP2 has an MPLS-TP path role in Domain 2 and an MPLS-TP section role in Domain 1.